 Music therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship.
-Board-certified music therapists (MT-BCs) help clients improve psychological and physiological functioning and work in medical, psychiatric and educational settings.
+Board-certified music therapists (MT-BCs) work in medical, psychiatric, and educational settings to help clients improve psychological and physiological functioning.

 The music therapy degree program at Nazareth College, approved by the American Music Therapy Association, offers several advantages, including the performance opportunities of other music majors:

 Very few music therapy programs in the country provide these expansive opportunities.